 Harnessing the power of China’s media influencers is key to the advertising strategies of both Chinese and foreign brands.
 Chinese companies like Vivo, Xiaomi, and Meitu have taken advantage of local star power by featuring endorsements from well-known celebrities in their advertisements.
 Social media influencers, known as wanghong, are likewise being used to appeal to selected audiences.
 Foreign brands have followed a similar approach.
 In 2017, Burberry collaborated with influential Chinese fashion blogger Mr. Bags to sell a limited-edition bag on Wechat, which sold out within ten minutes.
 Successful foreign companies like Unilever have also worked with China’s leading technology firms, including Alibaba, to obtain customer data to better target advertisements.

-- Brand Finance reports 70 Chinese companies, but this excludes firms in Hong Kong and Macau.
+- Brand Finance reports 70 Chinese companies, but this excludes firms in Hong Kong.
 For the sake of consistency with the Fortune Global 500, we have included these companies in our totals.

 - There are currently 203 full members and 172 alternate members of the CCP’s 19th Central Committee.
 Alternate members are important party leaders, but do not vote on the committee.
 According to analysis by MacroPolo, there are currently 18 SOE leaders among the Central Committee’s alternate members.

 - It is important to note that much of the R&D financed by businesses is done by SOEs, blurring the line between government and business financing.